 It is not uncommon for snow and ice to block the intake pipe on the outside of your house during the Edmonton winter.
 If your furnace has stopped working, check the intake pipe and make sure it is clear of all debris.
 It may just be blocked and unable to pull fresh air into the unit.

 Canadian winters can push the limits of even the healthiest furnaces.
 Annual professional maintenance (and these DIY tips) can save you from untimely breakdowns in the coldest months.
 Remember to schedule regular maintenance in the summer or early fall to prolong your furnace’s lifespan.
-If you try all these DIY tips your Edmonton furnace is still lacking efficiency, contact Always Plumbing & Heating.
-Our expert technicians will help you find a solution to meet both your needs and budget.
+If you try all these DIY tips and your Edmonton furnace is still not running efficiently, contact Always Plumbing & Heating customer service.
+Our expert technicians will help you find a solution to meet both your needs and budget, from furnace installation to HVAC inspection.
 Call us at 780-489-8118 (Edmonton) or 587-601-1253 (Alberta) to schedule an appointment today!